uwsampa/sampa-public/research/approximation/decaf/index.md

 To build the system, follow [the instructions for building EnerJ][enerj-readme] with the following differences:

 * Use version 1.8.0 of the Checker Framework.
 (The original EnerJ compiler uses an older version.)
+* To tell DECAF where to find the Checker Framework, set your `CHECKERFRAMEWORK` environment variable to point to the directory containing the "checker" directory.
+(Note that this differs from the `JSR308` variable used by the original EnerJ version.)
 * You will need [Z3][].
 We used version 4.3.1 in our experiments.

 [enerj-readme]: https://bitbucket.org/adrian/enerj